-Stocks vs. ETFs for Beginners: A Single Fruit or a Fruit Basket?
+Stocks vs. ETFs for Beginners: One Apple or the Whole Basket?

 TL;DR

-• Beginner-Friendly Path: Start with baskets while you learn to pick apples.
+Beginner-Friendly Path: Start with baskets while you learn how to pick apples.

-Picking individual stocks can feel like trying to find the one perfect apple in a giant orchard — if you pick right, the reward can be huge … but if you pick a bad one?
-You could lose that entire investment.
+For most beginners, ETFs are usually the simpler starting point because they spread your money across many companies instead of relying on a single one.
+Picking individual stocks can feel like trying to find the one perfect apple in a giant orchard — if you pick right, the reward can be huge … but if you pick a bad one, the damage can hurt a lot more.

 Stocks vs. ETFs Cheat Sheet